2023 Badminton Swiss Open: Lee Zii Jia, Lee Cheuk Yiu Reach QFs

-Lee Zii Jia is having a great 2023 Badminton Swiss Open as he just entered the tournament’s quarter-finals.
+Malaysian shuttler Lee Zii Jia is having a successful 2023 Badminton Swiss Open as he has now entered the quarter-finals.
 The Swiss Open is an annual international badminton tournament held in Switzerland, it attracts some of the best badminton players from around the world who compete in various categories such as men’s singles, women’s singles, men’s doubles, women’s doubles, and mixed doubles.

 The tournament is known for its competitive matches and has gained popularity among badminton enthusiasts worldwide.
 The 2023 edition of the Swiss Open is currently underway, and the matches have been intense and exciting so far.

-Lee Zii Jia defeats Nhat Nguyen of Ireland to reach the Swiss Open quarter-finals
+Lee Zii Jia defeats Nhat Nguyen to reach the 2023 Badminton Swiss Open quarter-finals

 View this post on Instagram